 Identifying the objects in an image is a very common task, often realized by producing an image of the same size with a single pixel value per object.
-This image is called a labeled image.
-There are several ways to create this image.
+This image is called a label image.
+There are several way to create such image.
 It can be done by searching the connected components in a binary image, it can be produced directly by some algorithms, like the watershed transform, it can even be simply done by hand, etc.